oyasr/tawfeer/README.md

 * *tawfeer.db* which is the sqlite database file

 ## Acknowledgements & Final words
 This is the first version of Tawfeer.
 Of course there will be imperfections, flaws that might need some more work.
-I plan on continuing the development proccess of this project, adding more new features and making it ready for production.
-So if you are interested in contributing to this project don't hesitate to send a pull request or even open up a new issue and I will respond ASAP.
+We plan on continuing the development proccess of this project, adding more new features and making it ready for production.
+So if you are interested in contributing to this project don't hesitate to send a pull request or even open up a new issue and we will respond ASAP.

 ## Authors
 Ahmed Yasser Fathi<br>